PoorHttp/PoorWSGI/doc/documentation.rst

                 yield b'%d -> %x\n' % (i, i)
         return generator()

-Or the handler could be generator.
+Or the handler could be a generator.

 .. code:: python